 Tables 1 and 2, for T = 100 and T = 1,000, respectively, report the mean squared error (across R = 100 parallelized chains) of the first four moments of the fitted densities relative to the true (DGP) density and the average Kullback-Leibler (KL) distance between the fitted and true densities.
 KL is constructed as the expected difference in their logarithmic scores.
-Looking at the KL distance first, as a measure of overall density fit, we see that the nonparametric (NP) estimators, whether NP(freq) or NP(B), consistently deliver the best-fitting densities irrespective of the shape of the true density.7 As anticipated, ABG's parametric approach is competitive only when the true density is unimodal.
-Instabilities in estimation of the skewedt density mean that ABG is not, however, always the best-fitting density even for DGP1 through DGP3, when the true density is unimodal, and we might expect the parametric nature of ABG to deliver gains.
-But for the multimodal densities (DGP4 and DGP5) use of Algorithm 1 is clearly preferable.
-Like ABG's, the equal-weighted Bayesian approach, EW(B), also performs poorly for multimodal densities and, in fact, under-performs relative to ABG for the three unimodal DGPs.
-The benchmark kernel density, like the NP estimators, can also accommodate multimodalities.
-However, the kernel density does not deliver as good-fitting densities as the NP approaches, in particular for the smaller sample size of T = 100.
+Looking at the KL distance first, as a measure of overall density fit, we see that the nonparametric (NP) estimators, whether NP(freq) or NP(B), consistently deliver the better-fitting densities irrespective of the shape of the true density.8 As anticipated, ABG's parametric approach is competitive only when the true density is unimodal.
+Instabilities in estimation of the skewed-tdensity mean that ABG is not, however, always the best-fitting density even for DGP1 through DGP3, when the true density is unimodal, and we might expect the parametric nature of ABG to deliver gains.
+But for the multimodal densities (DGP4 and DGP5) use of Algorithm 1 is clearly preferable, whether deployed on a QR estimated by frequentist or Bayesian methods: both NP(freq) and NP(B) are consistently the best performers in terms of delivering the lower KL values.
+The NP algorithms also match ABG for the unimodal densities (DGP1 through DGP3).
+The equal-weighted (EW) approaches, as expected, do not produce as low KL values as NP does, but they again outperform ABG for DGP4 and DGP5.
+There is some evidence that EW(B), because of the extra parameter estimation uncertainty that is accommodated, yields more volatile estimates than EW(freq).
+In contrast, the extra smoothing involved means this result does not hold for NP.
+The benchmark ABG kernel density, like the NP estimators, can also accommodate multimodalities.
+However, the kernel density does not deliver as goodfitting densities as the NP approaches, in particular for the smaller sample size of T = 100.